ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

 state
-  The intended state for the transaction dump data set, which the module will aim to achieve.
+  The intended state for the transaction dump data set, which the module aims to achieve.

-  \ :literal:`absent`\  will remove the transaction dump data set data set entirely, if it already exists.
+  Specify \ :literal:`absent`\  to remove the transaction dump data set data set entirely, if it already exists.

-  \ :literal:`initial`\  will create the transaction dump data set if it does not already exist.
+  Specify \ :literal:`initial`\  to create the transaction dump data set if it does not exist.

-  \ :literal:`warm`\  will retain an existing transaction dump data set in its current state.
+  Specify \ :literal:`warm`\  to retain an existing transaction dump data set in its current state.
+The module verifies whether the specified data set exists and whether it contains any records.
+If both conditions are met, the module leaves the data set as is.
+If the data set does not exist or if it is empty, the operation fails.

   | **required**: True